 The performance of our cardiovascular systems naturally decreases as we age

 This is unsurprising when you consider that there are so many variables associated with hypertension and old age.
 These include our cholesterol and blood pressure levels.
 According to the Mayo Clinic, hypertension is more common in middle aged men, with women being at higher risk after the menopause.
-There are several reasons high blood pressure increases as we get older including
+There are several reasons blood pressure rise with age.

-- Blood vessels show a decreased performance as we age.
+Blood vessels show a decreased performance as we age.
 These may be the most important variables when it comes to hypertension and old age, since arteries tend to narrow and harden as we age.
-This could lead to clogged arteries, with could lead to serious repercussions such as stokes or heart attacks.
+This could lead to clogged arteries, which could lead to serious repercussions such as strokes or heart attacks.

 When it comes to hypertension and old age, older people tend to live more and more sedentary lives, a known factor behind increased blood pressure.
 One good way to stop the clock, and keep hypertension at bay as we age is to keep as active as possible.

 Dr. Rowena, MD. is a family doctor in Atlanta, Georgia.
 She has over 20 years of practice experience.
 In 2016 she joined the RESPeRATE team as the medical director.

 Dr. Rowena is in charge of RESPeRATE’s “Ask Dr. Rowena” section, in which she answers general questions regarding hypertension, diet and general health from our newsletter subscribers.